Its-Just-Nans/sportiva/README.md

 # Sportiva

-Sportiva is a static clone looking like the famouse Strava website.
+Sportiva is a static clone looking like the famous Strava website.

 ## Why ?